pablobernabeu/LESS-Project/session_materials/README.md

 #### ⏱ *One-week delay*

   - **Session 5.
 Retest of the cognitive battery that was administered in Session 1**, similarly performed by participants online and on their own.
+This home-based session lasts approximately one hour.

 #### ⏱ *Four-month delay*

   - **Session 6.
-Retest of all properties, followed by control tests in the relevant natural languages.** The session comprises the following parts:
+Retest of all properties, followed by control tests in the relevant natural languages.** This lab-based session lasts approximately 2.5 hours, and comprises the following parts:

     - 6.1.
 Experiment